Construction Contracts: Things To Consider When Writing It

 • Cost Plus: In these arrangements, you pay all actual allowable construction expenses, plus an amount to cover the contractor’s benefits.
 With cost-plus contracts, the owner must include limits on the amount a contractor can bill.

-Read Also: Prices Of Trips Of Stone In Nigeria
+Read Also: Cost Of Hiring Excavators And Payloaders In Nigeria

 Regardless of the exact type of construction contract you use, there are many problems to anticipate, and it is important to know exactly what you are paying for, how changes will be handled, and what the timeline will be for completing construction.